Probate Q&A Series

 • Pursue the guarantor directly outside the probate process for any unpaid balance.

 In practice, the creditor may receive a pro rata share from the estate’s general creditor pool.
-If the estate cannot pay the full claim, the creditor may then sue the guarantor for the balance.
+If the estate cannot pay the full claim, the creditor may then sue the guarantor for the balance, subject to the terms of the guarantee and any applicable defenses.
 This twotrack approach ensures it treats the guarantee as a distinct obligation, without granting higher priority in the probate distribution.

 Key Points to Remember